What is the Z Test Excel Formula?

 The Z.TEST function uses the following arguments:

-- Array (required argument) – It is the array or range of data against which we need to test x.
-Array is a set of values against which the hypothesized sample mean is to be tested.
+- Array (required argument) – This is the array or range of data against which we need to test x.
+The array is a set of values against which the hypothesized sample mean is to be tested.

-- X (optional argument) – It is the hypothesized sample.
-It is the value to test.
+- X (optional argument) – This is the hypothesized sample.
+It is the value to be tested.

-- Sigma (optional argument) – It represents the population standard deviation if this is known.
+- Sigma (optional argument) – This represents the population’s standard deviation if this is known.
 If omitted, the function uses the sample standard deviation.

 How to use the Z.TEST Function in Excel?

-To understand the uses of the Z.TEST function, let us consider an example:
+To understand the uses of the Z.TEST function, let’s consider an example:

 Example – Z Test Excel Formula